zer2/fantasy-basketball-optimizer/about/turnovers.md

 Correlation is a measure of how related two metrics are.
 When two metrics tend to be either both high or both low, they are highly correlated.
 When they tend to be either high/low or low/high, they are negatively correlated. when they are totally unrelated, they are uncorrelated, or have a correlation of zero.

 A correlation matrix contains the pairwise correlations between many metrics.
-For the fantasy basketball setting, with scores normalized by week-to-week variance, the correlation matrix is
+For the fantasy basketball setting, with scores normalized by week-to-week variance (and turnovers muliplied by -1), the correlation matrix is

  |        | Points    | Rebounds    | Assists    | Steals    | Blocks    | Threes    | Turnovers    | Free Throw \%   | Field Goal \%   |
  |:-------|:-------|:-------|:-------|:-------|:-------|:-------|:-------|:---------|:---------|